zunda-arrow/zunda-arrow.github.io/src/pages/blog/aporia.md

 written by FairyGlade, the visuals became boring to me after a while.
 I was also wanting to do something above my skill level so this project seemed to be a good fit.

-Aporia is desinged for one feature: displaying ascii art in the background when you log in.
+Aporia is designed for one feature: displaying ascii art in the background when you log in.
 The most important part of using Linux is to make your computer look like a hacker's computer, and I think this project totally smashes that goal.